 Applying Through NursingCAS

-Starting in July 2013, applicants to the MENP program will have the option of applying to the program through NursingCAS.
+Applicants to the MENP program have the option of applying to the program through NursingCAS.
 Applying through NursingCAS allows you to submit your application to DePaul and other institutions nationwide through one centralized application.
 NursingCAS also verifies your academic credentials on behalf of DePaul.
-The first available entry term for NursingCAS applicants will be winter 2013-2014.
+Students applying through NursingCAS should submit their application 6 weeks in advance of the deadlines listed, as it can take NursingCAS several weeks to verify your application and we do not review unverified NursingCAS applications.

 Here’s how to get started.